 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The sixth ingredient is rye.
+The fifth ingredient is rye flour, a finely-ground product obtained by milling rye.
 Rye is a cereal grain nutritionally similar to barley.

-The seventh ingredient lists potato.
+The next ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
-Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.
+Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to canines.

-The eighth ingredient mentions sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The seventh ingredient lists sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.